-The ability of Apple’s ECG app to accurately classify an ECG recording into AFib and sinus rhythm was tested in a clinical trial of approximately 600 subjects and demonstrated 99.6% specificity with respect to sinus rhythm classification and 98.3% sensitivity for AFib classification for the classifiable results.
+The ability of Apple’s ECG app to accurately classify an ECG recording into AFib and sinus rhythm was tested in a clinical trial of approximately 600 subjects.
+It demonstrated 99.6% specificity concerning sinus rhythm classification and 98.3% sensitivity for AFib classification for the classifiable results.

 Similar large-scale clinical studies would be required to pursue the efficacy of using multi-lead asynchronous ECG for detecting Heart Attacks with a smartwatch.

-With improvements in Edge computing and smartwatch companies adding more processing power as well as battery power, it is not long before we get to see some sophisticated health monitoring technologies on our wrists that could potentially save lives.
+With improvements in Edge computing and smartwatch companies adding more processing power and battery power, it is not long before we get to see some sophisticated health monitoring technologies on our wrists that could potentially save lives.